solkimicreb/react-easy-params/README.md

 The `storage` object is persisted in the localStorage.
 You should store session related information - like the current API token or preferred site theme - in it.

 The synchronization is one directional.
-The URL always synchronizes with the `path` array, but the  `path` array won't synchronize with the URL on browser history events.
+The localStorage synchronizes with the `storage` object, but the `storage` object won't synchronize with the localStorage on manual manipulation with `localStorage.setItem()`.
 It will synchronize once - at page load - though.

 ### setStorage(object)